eternagame/EternaFold/README.md

 EternaFold is possible thanks to [CONTRAfold-SE](https://github.com/csfoo/contrafold-se) (C.-S. Foo, C. Pop).

+For scripts and datasets pertaining to benchmarking EternaFold on secondary structure prediction algorithms, see the [EternaBench](https://github.com/eternagame/EternaBench) repo.

 ### Installation

 Clone the repository and run `make` in `src` to compile.